lmco/mcf/app/db/README.md

 The first is that the value `null` cannot be stored in string fields, unlike MongoDB.
 Because of this, the value `null` must first be converted to a string before being saved to the database.
-Due to this issue, users cannot explicitly pass in the string `'null'`.
-There is logic which exists in the `dynamodb-strategy` which will throw an error if a user attempts to use the string `'null'`.
+Due to this issue, users cannot explicitly pass in the string `'null'` if the field which they are trying to set has a default of `null`.
+If a user attempts this, an error will be thrown from the `dynamodb-strategy`.

 Second, blank strings are also not allowed to be stored in DynamoDB.
 By default, if a string field is not provided, the default value is often times a blank